KarimNH/CHE1147-Group11-Project/README.md

 ### 2. `XAI`
 This folder contains scripts related to model explainability.
 - **`XAI.py`**
-  Generates SHAP explanations for a trained model and dataset.
+  Contains scripts to generates SHAP explanations and permutation feature importance for a trained model and dataset.
-  Global explanations highlight overall feature importance across all test samples.
+- **`XAI_demo.ipynb`**
- Local explanations focus on a single MOF instance (specified using the `index` parameter).
+  Demonstrates the use of functions to generate SHAP explanations and permutation feature importance.

 ### 3. `data`
 This folder contains all data required to run the project.